 It was a dark time made even bleaker by her mother’s violent outbursts.
-“During dope sickness, she would unleash a lot of fury onto me,” said Kiesel, a 38-year-old freelance writer.
+“During dope sickness, she would unleash a lot of fury onto me,” Kiesel, a 38-year-old freelance writer, told me.
 “I became the buffer or scapegoat of her rage to divert it [from] my younger (much more defenseless) brother.”
 (Kiesel’s mother is no longer living.)

-At one point, she says she learned to take her small brother and kitten into their bathroom and barricade the door to keep them safe.
-“I felt a lot of weight on my shoulders, like my brother could die without me there,” Kiesel remembers.
+At one point, she said she learned to take her small brother and kitten into their bathroom and barricade the door to keep them safe.
+“I felt a lot of weight on my shoulders, like my brother could die without me there,” Kiesel remembered.

 She started breaking out in severe hives for months at a time, which she believes were triggered by the “burden of loneliness and responsibilities at that age.”
 Becoming responsible for an infant at such a young age came with a toll, she explained.
 “I sometimes picked on my brother or was quick to shove or slap his arm because I was overwhelmed and didn’t know how to handle the shrieks of a 2-year-old when I was 8.”

-Eventually, at age nine, Kiesel and and her 3-year-old brother were taken in by their grandparents, but the trauma of their former living situation stayed with the children.
-By the time Kiesel was 14, she says she suffered from daily panic attacks, OCD, and depression.
-It wasn’t until she was older, she says, that she began to understand the connection between her childhood experiences and numerous chronic illnesses.
+Eventually, at age 9, Kiesel and her 3-year-old brother were taken in by their grandparents, but the trauma of their former living situation stayed with the children.
+By the time Kiesel was 14, she said she suffered from daily panic attacks, OCD, and depression.
+It wasn’t until she was older, she said, that she began to understand the connection between her childhood experiences and numerous chronic illnesses.

 Kiesel’s story is one of what psychologists refer to as destructive parentification—a form of emotional abuse or neglect where a child becomes the caregiver to their parent or sibling.
 Researchers are increasingly finding that in addition to upending a child’s development, this role reversal can leave deep emotional scars well into adulthood.
 Many, like Kiesel, experience severe anxiety, depression, and psychological distress.
 Others report succumbing to eating disorders and substance abuse.

-“The symptoms look similar to some extent, from cradle to grave,” said Lisa M. Hooper, a professor at the University of Louisville and prominent parentification researcher.
-Some of these behaviors start out in childhood, and become exacerbated in adulthood, she explains.
+“The symptoms look similar to some extent, from cradle to grave,” Lisa M. Hooper, a professor at the University of Louisville and a prominent parentification researcher, told me.
+Some of these behaviors start out in childhood and become exacerbated in adulthood, she explained.

 “Children’s distrust of their interpersonal world is one of the most destructive consequences of such a process,” writes Gregory Jurkovic in his book Lost Childhoods: The Plight of the Parentified Child.